wondrousWebWorks/portfolio/testing.md

 - Confirm that the **Call To Action** button text changes dynamically for each page (excludes Admin pages) :heavy_check_mark:
 - Verify that the **Call To Action** button allows for scrolling to the desired page content on all main site pages excluding **index.html** :heavy_check_mark:
 - Confirm that clicking the **Call To Action** button on the **index.html** page redirects to the Contact page :heavy_check_mark:

+### Behaviour of Individual Pages

+#### Home Page (index.html)

+##### About Summary

+- Confirm that text is rendered to resemble a tablet :heavy_check_mark:
+- Confirm that all colours display correctly :heavy_check_mark:
+- Verify that cursor animates as expected to resemble a terminal cursor :heavy_check_mark:

+##### Skills

+- Confirm that all skills are displayed :heavy_check_mark:
+- Confirm that 3 skill bars are present and animated for each skill :heavy_check_mark:
+- Verify that each of the three skill bars per skill is a different colour as expected :heavy_check_mark:
+- Verify that no skill exceeds the 100% limit :heavy_check_mark:
+- Confirm that each skill's name and level is displayed correctly :heavy_check_mark:
+- Confirm that each skill's housing gives a 3D effect as intended :heavy_check_mark:
+- Verify that each skill's housing is circular in shape :heavy_check_mark:

+##### Projects

+- Confirm that a maximum of three projects are displayed :heavy_check_mark:
+- Verify that each project card has an image, and that if no image is supplied, alt text it displayed :heavy_check_mark:
+- Verify that each project card has the project title :heavy_check_mark:
+- Confirm that each project card has a clickable icon which opens the project's gitHub repository in a new tab :heavy_check_mark:
+- Confirn that each project card has a clickable icon which opens the deployed project in a new tab :heavy_check_mark:
+- Verify that hovering over a project card sclaes that project card to be bigger, while other project cards are scaled smaller and less opaque :heavy_check_mark:

+##### Qualifications

+- Confirm that all qualifications are listed :heavy_check_mark:
+- Verify that hovering over qualification name gives expected colour transitioning effect (lighter) :heavy_check_mark:
+- Verify that clicking on qualification name triggers the visibility of a qualification body to show additional information and set the qualification name (heading) background colour to a lighter shade of grey :heavy_check_mark:
+- Confirm that the qualification body contains the following components and behaviour:
+  - Confirm that the icon and information for the issuing Institute / Authority is listed :heavy_check_mark:
+  - Confirm that the icon and information for the issue date is listed :heavy_check_mark:
+  - Confirm that VIEW and MORE INFO buttons are present :heavy_check_mark:
+  - Verify that clicking on the VIEW and MORE INFO buttons redirects to the relevant information in a new browser tab :heavy_check_mark:
+- Verify that clicking on a qualification name once expanded hides the qualification body as expected and sets the qualification name's background to the default colour :heavy_check_mark:

 ## Bugs